-In 2011, a total of 329,797 babies were born to women aged 15–19 years, for a live birth rate of 31.3 per 1,000 women in this age group.1 This is a record low for U.S. teens in this age group, and a drop of 8% from 2010.
-Birth rates fell 11% for women aged 15–17 years, and 7% for women aged 18–19 years.
-While reasons for the declines are not clear, teens seem to be less sexually active, and more of those who are sexually active seem to be using birth control than in previous years.2
+In 2012, a total of 305,388 babies were born to women aged 15–19 years, for a live birth rate of \U00A029.4 per 1,000 women in this age group.1 This is a record low for U.S. teens in this age group, and a drop of 6% from 2011.
+Birth rates fell 8% for women aged 15–17 years, and 5% for women aged 18–19 years.
+While reasons for the declines are not clear, teens seem to be less sexually active, and more of those who are sexually active seem to be using birth control than in previous years.

 Non-Hispanic black youth, Hispanic/Latino youth, American Indian/Alaska Native youth, and socioeconomically disadvantaged youth of any race or ethnicity experience the highest rates of teen pregnancy and childbirth.
-Together, black and Hispanic youth comprised 57% of U.S. teen births in 2011.1 CDC is focusing on these priority populations because of the need for greater public health efforts to improve the life opportunities of adolescents facing significant health disparities, as well as to have the greatest impact on overall U.S. teen birth rates.
+Together, black and Hispanic teens comprised 57% of U.S. teen births in 2012; this proportion remained unchanged from 2011.1 CDC is focusing on these priority populations because of the need for greater public health efforts to improve the life opportunities of adolescents facing significant health disparities, as well as to have the greatest impact on overall U.S. teen birth rates.
 Other priority populations for CDC’s teen pregnancy prevention efforts include young people in foster care and the juvenile justice system, and those otherwise living in conditions of risk.

 In addition to evidence-based prevention programs, teens need access to youth-friendly clinical services.
 Parents and other trusted adults also play an important role in helping teens make healthy choices about relationships, sex, and birth control.
 Learn about what CDC and other federal agencies are doing to reduce teen pregnancy.